Building Your First Indoor Grow Room

 Once you’ve found a suitable area, you need to work out how to configure your space.

-• Configuration 2: Convert an enclosed environment (like a cupboard)
+Option 3: Convert an enclosed space (like a cupboard)

 Whichever option you choose, make sure the size of your area is suitable for the intensity of your grow lights.